 There are three main considerations when selecting a probiotic formulation:

 Organisms Per Dose -- This is typically expressed as colony-forming units (CFUs) and can vary from one to 200 billion.
 With rare exception, formulas delivering more 25 billion CFUs aren't available to the general public and must be obtained through a properly trained practitioner.

 Mix of Probiotics -- There are around 20 different strains of bacteria, and a couple strains of yeast, that are currently in use as probiotics.
 Each of these has a different effect on gut ecology, which may vary from person to person.
 While probiotics are generally considered safe, research suggests certain genuses such as Lactobacillus may contribute to increased inflammatory molecules -- an important consideration for those with autoimmune disorders.

 Delivery Mechanism -- Since probiotics are alive, they're more subject to being rendered inactive than other dietary supplements.
 There are many differences among formulas, with respect to how to address the issues of spoilage with exposure to heat, and for assisting the probiotics in surviving stomach acid in order to make it to the lower parts of the digestive tract where they're needed.

-For those who are overly bewildered by all the choices available, or who suffer from chronic diseases, it can be helpful to consult with a health professional with specific training in gut ecology that can make a more specific recommendation for a product, and/or offer testing to more accurately determine your exact needs.
+For those who overly bewildered by all the choices available or who suffer from chronic disease, it can be helpful to consult with a health professional with specific training in gut ecology that can make a more specific recommendation for a product and/or offer testing to more accurately determine your exact needs.